How PFAS regulations have changed in the Trump administration, so far

 Effective July 2024, the EPA finalized a rule designating PFOA and PFOS as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as Superfund.
 This designation authorizes the EPA to order cleanups at sites contaminated with these two PFAS, recover cleanup costs from potentially responsible parties and require responsible parties to report releases of these two PFAS.
 This regulation also creates Superfund liability for owners and operators of sites where there have been releases of PFOA and PFOS, exposing those agencies to the risk of citizen cost recovery suits for any environmental impacts.

-While at the time of the designation, the EPA announced a "PFAS Enforcement Discretion and Settlement Policy," indicating it will likely not bring CERCLA actions against passive receivers like municipal facilities but rather focus on PFAS producers, this EPA policy does not exempt agencies from lawsuits filed by other parties like private citizens or state governments.
+While at the time of the designation, the EPA announced the “PFAS Enforcement Discretion and Settlement Policy,” indicating it will likely not bring CERCLA actions against passive receivers like municipal facilities but rather focus on PFAS producers, this EPA policy does not exempt agencies from lawsuits filed by other parties like private citizens or state governments.

 To prevent citizen CERCLA claims over PFAS against water and wastewater agencies, the bipartisan Water Systems PFAS Liability Protection Act was introduced into Congress under the previous administration and reintroduced in 2025.
 This bill provides that agencies following all applicable laws for disposing of PFAS going forward will be protected from CERCLA liability.
 This bill remains pending.